11 Oct Use BOLD Light Deprivation to Kill Off Algae

 You may want to do a large water change, as some of the dying algae can still pollute your system.
 Algae forms when right conditions such as adequate nutrients (mostly phosphorus but nitrogen is important too), light levels, pH, temperature, etc are right.
 Generally the amount of phosphorus controls the amount of algae found in a freshwater supply.
 Other factors include direct sunlight, warm humid climates, etc. Algae reproduces very quickly and needs only sunlight (or another form of energy, like sugar), water, carbon dioxide and a few inorganic nutrients to grow.
 Also always remember that a black-out treatment will remove the algae rather easily, however, it does not remove the reason why the algae proliferated in the first place.
 It is really important to find out why this happened in the first place, and to take countermeasures, or else there may be another algae outbreak.
 Only you can determine how often you will want to repeat this method of blackout treating your water, depending on the size of your system.

 To read the original article on using light deprivation for algae control, please click here.

 Need More Information on BOLD?

 BOLD light deprivation is string reinforced and ensures total blackout, ideal for a wide range of aquaponic applications and can be used indoors or outdoors.
-If you have any questions about light-deprivation, or would like to learn more about BOLD, please give us a call at: 1 (800) 747 6095.
+If you have any questions about light deprivation or would like to learn more about BOLD, please contact our experts at 833.261.6501.